• Skip to primary navigation

 sauerkraut in wooden bowl with fork.

-This is a very basic 2-ingredient recipe that can be used as a framework to create your own sauerkraut.
+This, on the other hand, is a very basic 2-ingredient recipe that can be used as a framework to create your own sauerkraut.

 But buckle up.
 This post is long but packed with very important information.
 For your convenience, you can jump to recipe above or click through any of the table of contents links below.
 But there is valuable information in the body of the post, so grab yourself a warm cup of tea and get comfortable.